You’re here to learn about supplementing with creatine.

 How Much Creatine Should I Take?

-The question “How much creatine should I take?” will lead us to the topic of creatine loading.
+The question “How much creatine should I take?” will lead us to the topic of Creatine Loading.

-The theory on creatine loading goes like this: at first, you’ll want to take more creatine so your muscles start storing it in greater quantities.
+At first, you’ll want to take more creatine so your muscles start storing it in greater quantities.
 Then you can taper off, as your muscles will already be saturated to their max with creatine phosphate.